gitdarrion/cryptoinfo/README.md

-﻿# Athanor Demo
+﻿# Demo

-Athanor Demo is a crypto-currency analysis application.
+Demo is a crypto-currency analysis application.
 The application downloads data from the coinmetrics.io API on Bitcoin, BitcoinCash, Litecoin, Ethereum, and EthereumClassic.
 The data is stored in a local MySQL database named "crypto."
 The data is loaded from the database into a searchable and sortable table rendered on a web page.
 The web application has a domain for each coin (e.g., "/bitcoin").

 ## Requirements